-Our Columbus back and spinal cord injury lawyers know what to do.
+Our Columbus personal injury lawyers know what to do.
 At John Foy & Associates, we’re not afraid of complicated injury cases.
 We fight hard for our clients’ rights from day one.
 Contact us today to get your questions answered.
 Call (404) 400-4000 or fill out one of our online contact forms for a free consultation.

 How Much Is a Spinal Cord Injury Lawsuit Worth?